Death of David Dragičević: Dragičević family and public response

-Journalist and blogger Slobodan Vasković analyzed documents and eye-witness accounts and on 2 May claimed that Dragičević was murdered.
-Chairman of the parliamentary caucus of the Serb Democratic Party (SDS) Vukota Govedarica said on 10 May that he thinks Dragičević was murdered.
+Journalist and blogger, Slobodan Vasković after analyzing documents and eye-witness accounts claimed in an article on 2 May 2018, that Dragičević was murdered.
+Chairman of the parliamentary caucus of the Serb Democratic Party (SDS) Vukota Govedarica said on 10 May 2018, that he thinks Dragičević was murdered.

 Parliamentary Inquiry Board

-Under constant public pressure, on 11 May 2018, the National Assembly of Republika Srpska voted to form an Inquiry Board to analyze circumstances surrounding Dragičević's death.
-On 5 June, the Inquiry Board adopted a 320-pages long report after hearing members of the police and public prosecutor's office, coroner Karan, and minister Lukač.
+Under constant public pressure, on 11 May 2018, the National Assembly of Republika Srpska voted to form an Inquiry Board to analyze the circumstances surrounding Dragičević's death.
+On 5 June 2018, the Inquiry Board adopted a 320-pages long report after hearing members of the police and public prosecutor's office, coroner Karan, and minister Lukač.
 The report concluded that there is more than enough evidence that Dragičević was murdered and that the public prosecutor should immediately respond to those findings.

-On 3 July, the National Assembly rejected the Inquiry Board report by a majority vote.
-The report was supported by the opposition MPs, but rejected by the majority coalition of the Alliance of Independent Social Democrats (SNSD), the Democratic People's Alliance (DNS), the Socialist Party (SP) and two independent MPs.
-The Assembly majority held that the Board did not have competency to characterize the case as a murder.
+On 3 July 2018, the National Assembly rejected the Inquiry Board's report by a majority vote.
+The report was supported by the opposition MPs, but rejected by the majority coalition of the Alliance of Independent Social Democrats (SNSD), the Democratic People's Alliance (DNS), the Socialist Party (SP), and two independent MPs.
+The Assembly majority held that the Board did not have the competency to characterize the case as a murder.
 Instead, they suggested the following conclusion: "The National Assembly expects the Prosecution and other law-enforcement agencies to treat the case of David Dragičević in accordance with their legally prescribes competencies and to act in accordance with the regulations of the Criminal Procedure Code, which will oblige other institutions to act accordingly."
 Although not accepting the report, the Assembly adopted conclusion that "the prosecutors in the case made numerous errors" and demanded that "the High Judicial and Prosecutorial Council of Bosnia and Herzegovina consider initiation of certain disciplinary procedures against the prosecutors".

+Later developments

+Public prosecutor's investigation

+After the public pressure, District public prosecutor of Banja Luka opened a murder investigation in July 2018.
+No suspects have been arrested.